Meet Our Patient Experience Team

 Jennifer Lastic, CPXP; Manager, Patient-Centered Care

-As Supervisor, Patient Experience, Jennifer plans and implements measures to meet organizational and department patient experience goals.
+As Manager, Patient Experience, Jennifer plans and implements measures to meet organizational and department patient experience goals.
 She works to identify opportunities for improvement as they emerge and drives positive change by promoting best practices.
 Her role finds her providing direct education and coaching to individuals.
 She also has been a national thought leader and presenter, earning national recognition for MetroHealth’s Patient and Family Advisor Program.